culturecreates/artsdata-data-model/doc/_classes/person.md

 To add a performing arts person please create the person in Wikidata and fill in the following fields.
 * Given name
 * Family name
-* Occupation (one or more occipations but atlease one of "actor" or "stage director"
+* Occupation (one or more occupations but atleast one of "actor" or "stage director" or "musician"
 * Instance of human
 * Gender (male, female, intersex, transgender female, transgender male, non-binary)